rahulkumar0023/codex/README.md

 # Codex

-This repository contains a sample Spring Batch project for extracting embedded PEPPOL invoice XML files from PDF invoices.
-The batch job reads PDF files in the `input` directory and writes the extracted XML files to the `output` directory.
+This repository contains a sample Spring Batch project for processing PEPPOL UBL invoices.
+The batch job reads XML invoice files from the `input` directory and writes them unchanged to the `output` directory.
+The XML structure follows the PEPPOL UBL 2.1 specification.

 ## Building